-Adrian Simcox Does NOT Have a Horse, Marcy’s debut picture book, from Penguin/Dial Books for Young Readers is HERE!
+Adrian Simcox Does NOT Have a Horse is my debut picture book, from Penguin/Dial Books for Young Readers

 “A classic in the making, this heartwarming story about empathy and imagination is one that families will treasure for years to come.

 Adrian Simcox tells anyone who will listen that he has a horse–the best and most beautiful horse anywhere.

 But Chloe does NOT believe him.
 Adrian Simcox lives in a tiny house.
 Where would he keep a horse?
 He has holes in his shoes.
 How would he pay for a horse?